 This is a free plug-in.
-Please download the plug-in from the Scripts/Plugins page and install it according to the ReadMe file.
-This plug-in is required by HREM-Filters Pro in order to extend Fourier transform capability.
-However, anyone can use the IPU Plug-in to calculate Fourier transform of an arbitrary sized image.
+Please download the plug-in from the PRODUCT/DM Free Plugins page and install it according to the ReadMe file.

-When the DigitalMicrograph is launched after placing the plug-ins the PlugIns folder, HREM-Filters Pro/Lite menu (Filters) commands will be appeared under "Filters" menu and the Mouse tool will be appeared as an addition to the standard tools.
+When the DigitalMicrograph is launched after placing the plug-ins in the PlugIns folder, HREM-Filters Pro/Lite commands will appear under "Filters" menu and the Mouse tool will be appeared as an addition to the standard tools.